Ripley's Believe It or Not by Ripley’s Believe It or Not! for November 06, 2020

 9. Asterix

-Jaime Jean M almost 4 years ago
+Jaime Jean M about 4 years ago

 Typhoid Mary’s name was Mary Mallon.
 She insisted on working as a cook fully aware she was a carrier of the disease, and exposed a number of people to it.